jakobzhao/geog371/readme.md

 ### Texts

-There is no required textbook.
-Required papers and online materials will be available on the course github.
+No required textbook, but required papers and online materials will be available on the course repository on GitHub.

 ### Programming Languages